StetHD/jspp-1/README.md

 2. Create a "build" folder.
 This folder stores the compiled files
 3. Copy bin/build.sh to your project root directory.
 4. Execute ```sh build.sh``` in the command-line to recursively compile all JS++ source files.
 The directory structure in the "src" folder will be maintained in your compiled "build" folder.
-5. Include the compiled .js files in your "build" folder
+5. Include the compiled .js files from your "build" folder in your project

 ###REPL